 - The Doctor of Philosophy offers graduates who have an excellent academic record and proven research skills the opportunity to conduct research at a level that is going to contribute to the knowledge base of theology.
 An appropriate supervisor will assist the student in developing a research proposal and the title for the research, and guide the student during the research process and thesis preparation.
 Those who wish to undertake a PhD should first contact the Academic Dean to discuss possible research topics.

-For general information, including subject availability and timetable information, please contact the Registrar, Suzie Anthonisz, at email@example.com or on (07)3514 7411.
+For general information, including enrollment process, subject availability and timetable information, please contact the Registrar, Suzie Anthonisz, at firstname.lastname@example.org or on (07)3514 7411.